 What Are Website Conversions?

 A website conversion is the process of transition from a visitor to a customer or lead.
 If someone visits your website and buys something, they have converted from a visitor to a customer.
-Similarly, if someone visits your website and submits an enquiry form, they have converted from a visitor to a lead.
+Similarly, if someone visits your website and submits an enquiry form, they have converted from being a visitor to a lead.

 Converting a visitor seems straight forward at first glance, but as with most things, the finer details are critical to success.